 They had questions about when to enter play and how to withdraw.
 They acknowledged their own internalized barriers, saying “I told them I bought these toys for the children, but can see how I didn’t really let them take ownership, after all.”
 They asked us, and themselves, those difficult and beautiful questions that form the heart of the reflective practice.

 In our own reflections, Suzanna and I have been struck by the dedication and clear instinctive value for play we’ve seen so far.
 This has meant that we can move beyond the introductory elements in our workshop and dig a little deeper than we would in communities where play deprivation runs two or even three generations deep.

 This is only the start of our tour, in a country we have never visited before.
 It is a huge honor to be invited into communities, and we want to be careful not to extrapolate a handful of experiences across a large and diverse country – no doubt different battles are being fought, different lives lead, in every corner of Australia.
 But so far, with these workshops and in these communities, we have been astonished by intuitive playwork-ish steps already being taken by teachers, therapists, early intervention specialists and more.

 We feel really encouraged, so far, by the people we’ve met and the places we’ve seen.
 And as we continue to on our latest adventure, we have a funny feeling that play advocates here will continue to inspire us, just as the Australian landscape has taken our breath away.

-To follow our the Pop-Ups Tour Down Under, come and give us the thumbs up on our Facebook page.
-Also visit the Malarkey page where they are meticulously documenting our play experiences, both at the front of a crowd of people, and as we explore Australia.
+To follow our Pop-Ups Tour Down Under, come and give us the thumbs up on our Facebook page.
+Also visit the Malarkey page where they are meticulously documenting our play experiences, both at the front of a crowd of people and as we explore Australia.